A major data breach of an estimated 2.9 billion records has been revealed as part of a Floridian class action complaint.

 Ensure you are vigilant about potential phishing emails.
 Scammers might use the breach to send emails pretending to be related to this latest breach.
 These emails attempt to trick you into clicking on dangerous links.

-Although it is not likely any passwords had leaked, it is always good practice to update unique passwords
+Although it is not likely any passwords have been leaked, it is always good practice to update unique passwords.

 Authentication questions such as your mothers maiden name or the street name of your first house may be detailed in the breach so ensure that you set up multi factor authentication on your accounts.